RELEASE DATE

 Participants have an implied responsibility to use the newly acquired information to enhance patient outcomes and their own professional development.
 The information presented in this activity is not meant to serve as a guideline for patient management.
 Any procedures, medications, or other courses of diagnosis or treatment discussed or suggested in this activity should not be used by clinicians without evaluation of their patient’s conditions and possible contraindications and/or dangers in use, review of any applicable manufacturer’s product information, and comparison with recommendations of other authorities.

-Format: On-line Seminar Lectures Certificates of Credit accepted by American Registry of Magnetic Resonance Imaging Technologists (ARMRIT) and the American Registry of Radiologic Technologists (ARRT) RT Credit: 1.0 ARRT Category A Tuition: $10.00
+Format: On-line Seminar Lectures Certificates of Credit accepted by American Registry of Magnetic Resonance Imaging Technologists (ARMRIT) and the American Registry of Radiologic Technologists (ARRT) RT Credit: 1.0 ARRT Category A Tuition: $20.00 Educational Objectives

 At the conclusion of this activity, the learner should be better able to: